 • 1 small red onion, peeled and finely diced

-• Small bunch fresh coriander (cilantro), roughly chopped
+• Small bunch of fresh coriander, roughly chopped

 • 2 tbsp chopped toasted peanuts